tldr-pages/tldr/pages/linux/init.md

 `init 6`

-- Set the system to run on terminal with only root user allowed an no networking:
+- Set the system to run on terminal with only root user allowed and no networking:

 `sudo init 1`